Peacock Plant

 Mainly known by its species name; often confused with Calathea lancifolia (Rattlesnake Plant).

-This variety features broad, oval, pale green leaves decorated with dark green, feather-like patterns that are mirrored in a deep burgundy on the undersides.
+Broad oval pale green leaves with dark green feather-like patterns and deep burgundy undersides.